AY2526S1-CS2103T-F14b-2/tp/docs/DeveloperGuide.md

 ### Managing caretakers

 1. **Assigning a caretaker**
     1. With patients listed, pick one without a caretaker (or add a fresh patient).
     2. Execute `caretaker INDEX n/Lee Wei Jun p/90001234 a/Blk 22 Pasir Ris r/Brother`.<br>
-      **Expected:** Patient card displays a caretaker section with the supplied details.
+       **Expected:** Targeted Patient card displays a caretaker section with the supplied details.
 2. **Validation**
+    1. Run `caretaker INDEX ...` on the same patient again.<br>
+       **Expected:** Error stating the patient already has a caretaker.
-   1. Run `caretaker INDEX n/` with a blank name.<br>
+    2. Run `caretaker INDEX n/ p/98329821 a/Yishun Ave 5 Block 105 #05-2046 r/Father` with a blank name, on a patient without a caretaker.<br>
        **Expected:** Validation error referencing the name constraint.
-   2. Run `caretaker INDEX ...` on the same patient again.<br>
-      **Expected:** Error stating the patient already has a caretaker.
 3. **Editing and removing caretaker**
     1. Execute `editcaretaker INDEX p/98889999`.<br>
        **Expected:** Caretaker phone updates in the UI and success message.
     2. Execute `deletecaretaker INDEX`.<br>
        **Expected:** Caretaker section disappears.
 Running the command again should return an error indicating no caretaker exists.

 ### Managing notes